oppsec/Scythe/README.md

 1. Clone the repository with git clone https://github.com/oppsec/Scythe.git
 2. Install the libraries with npm install
 3. Execute Scythe with node index.js
-4. Type the website URL.
-WARNING: The URL needs to start with http:// or https://
 ```

 <br><br>